LEE-HYUNSANG/UPBIT_ML/doc/f5_ml_pipeline.md

 files from `ml_data/03_features/` are labelled and written to `ml_data/04_labels/` using the same filenames.
 Placeholder columns such as `entry_price`, `exit_price` and `peak` are created when missing so backtests can reference them immediately.
-Run this step after generating features with:
+The formulas are parsed with Python's AST so boolean `and`/`or` operators are safely converted to bitwise operations.
+Missing columns referenced in the formulas are handled via the `_get_col` helper.
+You can run this step directly from the repository root using `python f5_ml_pipeline/04_label.py`.
-`python f5_ml_pipeline/04_label.py`.
+The script automatically adjusts `sys.path` so that `strategy_loader` is imported correctly.